MAIF/shapash/README.md

 </p>

-🎉 **We just released Shapash 1.3.2 that includes the generation of a standalone HTML report that constitutes a basis of an audit document.
-[See an example here](https://shapash.readthedocs.io/en/latest/report.html) that was generated [using this tutorial.](https://github.com/MAIF/shapash/blob/master/tutorial/report/tuto-shapash-report01.ipynb)** 🎉
+🎉 **We just released Shapash 1.4.0 that includes the option to group features that share common properties together [See the tutorial here](https://shapash.readthedocs.io/en/latest/tutorials/tuto-common01-groups_of_features.html).** 🎉

 ## 🔍 Overview